goldencompassworkshop/goldencompassworkshop.github.io/_pages/schedule.md

 The workshop will take place on March 26-27 in Denver, CO.
 The detailed schedule for this workshop will be available in January.

+_We are closely monitoring the COVID-19 situation with the highest priority of safety of all our participants.
+In case of need to reschedule the event, this in-person workshop will take place on May 20-21, 2022 with social distancing and outdoor gathering._